revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Yes, it is possible using --watch option while compiling the typescript file for the first time.
+Yes, it is possible to use -the watch option while compiling the typescript file for the first time.

 ```ts